Advising compact

 - What resources/help do you need?

 This doesn’t have to be a super formal document.
 It can be a simple Slack message or email.
-Its main purpose is to set an agenda for our meeting and to help me regain context prior to our meeting.
+Its main purpose is to set an agenda and to help me regain context prior to our meeting.

 If you won’t be present at a meeting, it’s doubly important that you send me this update, preferably with a bit more detail.
 Please do not skip meetings without giving me prior notice unless it’s for an unforeseen circumstance or emergency.

-Finally, if after a few weeks of working together, you think that you would prefer more or less frequent check-ins, we can discuss it.
+Finally, if after a few weeks of working together, you think you’d prefer more or less frequent check-ins, we can discuss it.

 Seeking help

 Don’t hesitate to ask me questions.
+I can be reached over Slack or email, and I’ll usually respond within a day.
 This applies to all students that I advise, but particularly to undergraduates.
-Your research or independent study is a learning experience, and you are not expected to know everything right off the bat.
+Your research or independent study is a learning experience, and you’re not expected to know everything right off the bat.
 If you get stuck, by all means try to get un-stuck.
 But if that doesn’t work, ask me for help!

-Please do not struggle until our weekly meeting to do this.
+Please do not struggle until our weekly meeting to reach out.

 Mutual respect

-We will foster an environment of mutual respect—respect for each other as well as for other students in group meetings or otherwise.
+We will foster an environment of mutual respect—for each other as well as for other students in group meetings or otherwise.
 This includes being generous with your expertise as well as being open to accepting help or advice from each other.

 Other good practices